 ”Failed to find python version” error

-You may encounter a “Failed to find python version” error when trying to profile a process withpy-spy.
+You might see a “Failed to find python version” error when you profile a process withpy-spy.
 This means the target PID is not a Python process.

 For example: